kpisacic/DHMZ-home-assistant-custom-component/README.md

 The `dhmz` camera platform displays DHMZ [radar imagery].

-To add Environment Canada radar imagery to your installation, add the desired lines from the following example to your `configuration.yaml` file:
+To add DHMZ radar imagery to your installation, add the desired lines from the following example to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry